 The second pitfall is mid-MOQ scarcity.
 Premium Italian factories prioritize long-standing luxury accounts.
 A new brand asking for 200 units of a structured blazer in March may get quoted September delivery, since the factory's spring slots are reserved.
 Booking 6 to 9 months ahead of season is normal in Italy, not aggressive.

 Language friction is the third.
-Roughly 55 percent of vetted premium factories have English-speaking sales managers, concentrated in Biella, Milan, and Prato (Confindustria Moda, 2024).
-Naples and Marche workshops often run primarily in Italian.
-A sourcing partner or Italian-speaking project manager closes the gap.
+In OneAim's documented network, roughly half of premium factories have English-speaking sales managers, concentrated in Biella, Milan, and Prato (OneAim Apparel internal data, 2024-2026).
+Naples and Marche factories often run primarily in Italian.
+A production partner or Italian-speaking project manager closes the gap.

 When should you choose Italy?
 A decision framework